trislett/simcosinor/README.md

 # simcosinor
-Simulation models for cosinor model
+Simulations for the cosinor model.

 #### Lazy install
 ```